Cavaliers Trade Rumors: Iman Shumpert, Channing Frye Could Move To Suns For Greg Monroe In Suggested Deal

 Monroe, 27, used to be one of the most sought-after big men in the league when traditional centers were still the craze.
 Several big-market teams, including the New York Knicks and Los Angeles Lakers, have tried to acquire the former Georgetown standout in free-agency before, but he chose to go the lower-profile rout by signing a three-year, $51.4 million deal with the Milwaukee Bucks in the summer of 2015.

 However, Monroe’s career has nosedived since then as a new breed of “stretch fives” have invaded the league.
-The New Orleans native had become a trade asset, as he was moved to the Suns in November of last year for Eric Bledsoe and a couple of future draft picks, with his contract set to expire this summer.
+The New Orleans native had become a trade asset, as he was moved to the Suns in November of last year for Eric Bledsoe and a couple of future draft picks.
+His contract is set to expire this summer.

 It is not all downhill, though.
-Despite a huge decrease in playing time from previous seasons, Monroe is able to continue averaging in double-digits in scoring with 10.5 points in only 21.8 minutes per game this season.
+Despite a huge decrease in playing time from previous seasons, Monroe is still able to average double-digits in scoring with 10.5 points in only 21.8 minutes per game this season.
 Also, his rebounding remained decent with 7.6 boards a night.

 Johnson said that getting Monroe would “help appease LeBron James” as the 6-foot-11, 265-pound center is considered as a “good scorer, rebounder, and passer” for a big man.
 He currently averages 2.2 assists per game.

-Meanwhile, the Suns get a suitable perimeter defender in Shumpert while Frye is expected to be bought out soon.
+Meanwhile, the Suns get a suitable perimeter defender in Shumpert, while Frye is expected to be bought out soon.
 For Phoenix, the valuable part of the trade is the future draft pick, which the team could use to continue their rebuild.